-• For services this represents the removal of the employer pension contributions made by the Group as allowed by statute and the replacement with current service costs and past service costs;

-• For Financing and investment income and expenditure - the net interest on the defined benefit liability is charged to the CIES.
+- For services this represents the removal of the employer pension contributions made by the Group as allowed by statute and the replacement with current service costs and past service costs; - For Financing and investment income and expenditure the net interest on the defined benefit liability is charged to the CIES. - Grant Received from Home Office in respect of the Police pension fund account.